By the end of this section, you will be able to:

 A lichen is a combination of two organisms, a green alga or cyanobacterium and fungus, living in a symbiotic relationship.
 Whereas algae normally grow only in aquatic or extremely moist environments, lichens can potentially be found on almost any surface (especially rocks) or as epiphytes (meaning that they grow on other plants).

-In some ways, the symbiotic relationship between lichens and algae seems like a mutualism (a relationship in which both organisms benefit).
+In some ways, the symbiotic relationship between fungi and algae seems like a mutualism (a relationship in which both organisms benefit).
 The fungus can obtain photosynthates from the algae or cyanobacterium and the algae or cyanobacterium can grow in a drier environment than it could otherwise tolerate.
 However, most scientists consider this symbiotic relationship to be a controlled parasitism (a relationship in which one organism benefits and the other is harmed) because the photosynthetic organism grows less well than it would without the fungus.
 It is important to note that such symbiotic interactions fall along a continuum between conflict and cooperation.

 Lichens are slow growing and can live for centuries.
 They have been used in foods and to extract chemicals as dyes or antimicrobial substances.
 Some are very sensitive to pollution and have been used as environmental indicators.